The Best Musicians in ‘America’s Got Talent’ History

 This violinist duo, comprised of brothers Damien and Tourie Escobar, finished in third place in Season 3.
 Their energetic and dramatic performances were a hit.
 Judge Piers Morgan told them they should be the winners of the season.

 This violinist didn’t make it past the Quarterfinals of Season 5, but she’s gone on to amazing success in the years since.
-Her YouTube channel has 11 million followers, and she performs in concert around the world.
+Her YouTube channel has over 13 million subscribers, and she performs in concert around the world.
 She was offered a spot on America’s Got Talent: The Champions, but turned it down.

 This talented pianist was 16 when he auditioned for Season 5 of AGT on YouTube.
 The performance sent him straight to the Quarterfinals, and he ultimately made it to the Semifinals before being eliminated.
 His performance of “Flight of the Bumblebee” showed off some very fast fingers.